 We’re interested in learning more about how 21st initiatives are thinking about their work, what their strengths and challenges are, and who is leading them.
 The 2008 Survey focused on what came to be called “The Great Recession” and the 2010 Survey included a special module on the people who found and lead Jewish startup initiatives.
-The 2022 Survey seeks information about the effects of the COVID-19 pandemic, its organizational and programmatic consequences, as well the people leading new Jewish initiatives during this challenging period.
+The 2022 Survey seeks current information about the emerging communal landscape, the after effects of the COVID-19 pandemic, its organizational and programmatic consequences, as well the people leading new Jewish initiatives during this challenging period.

 Who is supposed to take the survey?